AdrienPensart/musicbot/README.rst

   Commands:
     artists          Artists descriptions
-    bests            Generate bests playlists with some rules folders          List folders and some stats
+    bests            Generate bests playlists with some rules clean (wipe)     Clean all musics
+    folders          List folders and some stats
     help             Print help
     player (play)    Music player
     playlist         Generate a new playlist
-    scan             Load musics
+    remove (delete)  Remove one or more music scan             Load musics
     search           Search musics by full-text search
     sync             Copy selected musics with filters to destination folder